syncfusion/ej2-vue-docs/src/maps/maps/user-interactions.md

 ---
-title: "User Interactions"
+title: " User interactions in Vue Maps control | Syncfusion "

 component: "Maps"

-description: "Explains the user interactions in maps component"
+description: "Learn here all about User interactions of Syncfusion Vue Maps control and more."
 ---

-# User Interactions
+# User Interactions in Vue Maps control

-Options like zooming, panning, single click and double click, highlight and map selection enables the effective interaction on Map elements.
+Zooming, panning, single and double click, highlight and selection are all options that allow for effective interaction with Map elements.

 ## Zooming

-The zooming feature enables you to zoom in and out the Map to show in-depth information.
-It is controlled by the `zoomFactor` property of the `zoomSettings` of the map.
-When the zoomFactor is increased, the Map is zoomed in.
-When the zoomFactor is decreased, then the Map is zoomed out.
+The zooming feature is used to zoom in and out the Map to show in-depth information.
+It is controlled by the [`zoomFactor`](../api/maps/zoomSettingsModel/#zoomfactor) property of the [`zoomSettings`](../api/maps/zoomSettingsModel) of the Maps.
+The Map is zoomed in when the zoomFactor is increased.
+The Map will be zoomed out as the zoomFactor is reduced.

-### Enable Zooming
+<b>Enable zooming</b>

-To enable the zooming feature, set the `zoomSettings.enable` as true in maps.
-Zooming feature needs the `Zoom` module injection to perform zooming actions, use module injection to inject zoom into Maps by using `provide` option.
+Zooming of the Maps is enabled by setting the [`enable`](../api/maps/zoomSettingsModel/#enable) property of [`zoomSettings`](../api/maps/zoomSettingsModel/) property to "**true**".

-### Enable Panning
+<b>Enable panning</b>

-To enable the panning feature, set the [`enablePanning`](../api/maps/zoomSettings/#enablepanning) property of [`zoomSettings`](../api/maps/zoomSettings) to **true**.
+To enable the panning feature, set the [`enablePanning`](../api/maps/zoomSettingsModel/#enablepanning) property of [`zoomSettings`](../api/maps/zoomSettingsModel) to "**true**".

 ```html
 <template>